 Open Educational Resources (OER) are freely available learning and teaching resources designed to take the place of traditional textbooks and course materials.
-OER are made freely accessible to all and often allow for reusing and remixing the content.
+OER are accessible to all and often allow for reusing and remixing the content.

 Types of OER include textbooks, primary sources, courses, syllabi, videos, and more.
 Many of the links in this guide are produced and peer reviewed by academics and are designed with the instructor in mind.